solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/options/tracing/tracing.proto.sk.md

 Requests can produce traces with custom tags.
-TracingTagLiteral defines a literal which gets added as custom tag.
+TracingTagMetadata defines a dynamic metadata tag which gets added as custom tag.

 ```yaml
 "tag": string